roc-streaming/roc-toolkit/docs/sphinx/about_project/contacts.rst

 Mailing list
 ============

 We have an announcement and discussion mailing list for users and developers: roc@freelists.org.
+We recommend to use it for discussions and troubleshooting.
+Please use `bottom-posting <http://www.idallen.com/topposting.html>`_.

 You can browse the list archive and join the list by visiting `this page <https://www.freelists.org/list/roc>`_.
 You can also join the list by sending an email to roc-request@freelists.org with "subscribe" in the "Subject" field.
 You need to join to be able to post.